Sultanate of Tidore: Rebellion and colonial penetration

 Tidore was subjected to an increasing implementation of colonial rule in the 19th century.
 A treaty was signed in 1817 where the sultan and grandees received annual subsidies.
-Tidore was included in the Residency of Ternate together with Ternate, Bacan, Halmahera and dependencies.
+Tidore was included in the Residency of Ternate together with Ternate, Bacan, Halmahera, and dependencies.
 The infamous hongi expeditions, which had eradicated unauthorized spice trees in Maluku and kept the Papuan lands in subordination, were finally abolished in 1859–1861.
-The title of sultan lapsed in 1905, and was replaced by a regency.
-The rights of Tidore in West New Guinea were formally upheld, but in fact the Dutch Residents of Ternate tried to diminish Tidorese influence in those quarters, since it was not considered in the interests of the Papuans.
+The title of sultan lapsed in 1905 and was replaced by a regency.
+The rights of Tidore in West New Guinea were formally upheld, but the Dutch Residents of Ternate tried to diminish Tidorese's influence in those quarters since it was not considered in the interests of the Papuans.
 It was only after the outbreak of the Indonesian revolution that the Dutch authorities allowed a new sultan to be enthroned, Zainal Abidin Alting (r.
 1947–1967).
-After the gaining of Indonesian independence in 1949, old monarchical institutions were abolished by and by.
-However, the historical status of the sultan played a certain role to bolster Indonesian claims to Dutch New Guinea.
+After the gaining of Indonesian independence in 1949, old monarchical institutions were abolished.
+However, the historical status of the sultan played a certain role in bolstering Indonesian claims to Dutch New Guinea.
 Thus Zainal Abidin was appointed Governor of Irian Barat (Papua) during the years 1956–1961, at a time when the region was still under Dutch control.
 After his governorship, he settled in Ambon where he died in 1967.
 No new sultan was appointed.
 However, with the increasing interest in Indonesia for local tradition after the end of the Suharto era, some aspects of the sultanate were taken up.
 Titular sultans have been chosen from among the different royal branches since 1999.